 Keep in mind that the criteria for applying for citizenship by descent will vary depending on the country and your circumstances.
 For example, even though Hungary has no limit on the number of generations, in some cases they may require you to speak Hungarian.

-How to start the process to get dual citizenship?
+How to start the process?

-We didn't hear anything back for another six months until finally we received a letter in the mail announcing that his birth was recorded in the Irish registry and that he was officially an Irish citizen.
+On two occasions they sent us a letter requesting additional documents which tacked on another 2 months to the process.
+We didn't hear anything back for another six months until we received a letter in the mail announcing that his birth was recorded in the Irish registry and that he was officially an Irish citizen.

 In total, the entire process took us nearly 2 years from start to finish but it was worth it because it simplified his living situation in France, where we have lived for the past few years.

-And he can pass on his citizenship to his child at birth provided he registers his child's birth before they turn 18, otherwise that child will have to go through the same process.
+However, now that he is an Irish citizen, he no longer has to go through any visa process.
+He can live and work in France, Ireland or any other country in the EU and EEU for as long as he likes.
+So long as Ireland stays in the EU.
+And he can pass on his citizenship to his child at birth provided he registers his child's birth before they turn 18 otherwise that child will have to go through the same process.